redjack/rflow/README.md

 originally set.
 This allows for easy debugging of a running RFlow process.

+## Debugging

+Debugging is trickier than you'd like in RFlow 1.x because of the daemonization and forking of child processes.
+You lose access to the console and have to do it remote-style.
+The best way we've found so far is:

+1. Add `gem 'byebug'` to Gemfile
+1. When you want to set a debug point, run something like: `remote_byebug 'localhost', 8989 + worker.index` (`worker.index` is a quick and dirty attempt at making the port differ by process in case you have multiple workers on a shard wandering around; you probably also want to log the port you're using).
+You'll be stopped at a breakpoint.
+1. Fire up `byebug -R localhost:<port>`.
+Voila.
+1. Leave byebug open when you're done with it, if you hit the breakpoint again it's going to assume it's still connected, and if it isn't, you can't seem to reconnect.

    Copyright 2014 RedJack LLC

    Licensed under the Apache License, Version 2.0 (the "License");